mattermost/mattermost-android-classic/README.md

 Android application for use with Mattermost server 2.1 and higher (http://www.mattermost.org/download/)

-> Note: The Mattermost Android App requires APIs currently on master and unavailable in Mattermost 2.0.
-To use this app on a stable build, please use Mattermsot 2.1, which releases on March 16, 2016.
+> Note: The Mattermost Android App requires APIs being introduced in Mattermsot 2.1, which releases on March 16, 2016.
+You can test Android app functionality by joining the nightly builds server at https://pre-release.mattermost.com/core or by compiling [Mattermost platform](https://github.com/mattermost/platform) from the latest source code.

 #### Supported Platforms